Instant Pot Kare-Kare (Filipino Oxtail-Peanut Stew)

 Stir 3/4 cup of the peanut butter into another 1 cup of the reserved broth (remember we cooked with five cups of water) and add this to the pot.
+If you're using the ground rice you can add it at this time.
 Stir to fully incorporate the peanut butter into the stew.
 Taste and decide if you need to add the last 1/4 cup of peanut butter and/or more fish sauce.
 Add the blanched vegetables and serve with steamed white rice and shrimp paste.

 Peanut Butter: Start with 3/4 cup peanut butter and taste before adding the last 1/4 cup.
 Since I skimmed most of the fat from my oxtail broth I didn’t need a full 1 cup.
 Adjust according to your preference.